 Notes

-- Baked goods can be frosted the day before an event and left at room temperature in a sealed container.
-If you have a fully decorated cake or cupcakes with a fruit filling, I'd recommend refrigerating them overnight so they stay fresh longer.
+- How to store frosted cake: Baked goods can be frosted the day before an event and left at room temperature in a sealed container.
+If you have a fully decorated cake or cupcakes with a fruit filling, refrigerate overnight and bring to room temperature 30 minutes before serving.

 I want to try this recipe with an order I am doing in a couple days for a blueberry cake.
 If I frost my cake slices and leave covered at room temp for a couple hours, will the frosting harden at all to form a smooth crust on top?